Features

 Request Tagging

-Tag requests with an app identifier to get per-application analytics.
-Add X-App-Tag: my-app to any request and the dashboard breaks down usage by app — request volume, latency, tokens, error rates.
+Tag requests with an app identifier to get per-tag analytics.
+Add X-Herd-Tags: my-app to any request and the dashboard breaks down usage by app — request volume, latency, tokens, error rates.
 See which tools consume the most fleet resources.

 Platform Support